 Figure 8.12: Multi trace spectrogram.
 The numbers to the left indicate Nyquist frquency for each trace.
 The filter used is indicated at the usual place above right.
-Dark blue is lowest amplitude and red is the highest amplitude done, the default filter is removed like for a replot in traceplot mode.

-Figure 8.12 shows an example of a a multi trace spectrogram.
-Note how clear the P and S-arrivals are seen on the plot.
-However, since the spectrograms are made doing spectral analysis in fixed time windows, the arrival times will not fit the spectrogram exactly.
-It would have been possible to smooth the spectrograms (or make it contoured), see the ObsPy example.
+Dark blue is lowest amplitude and red is the highest amplitude seen on the plot.
+However, since the spectrograms are made doing spectral analysis in fixed time windows, the arrival times will not fit the spectrograms (or make it contoured).
 However without smoothing, we see the data as it is.

 NOTE: The possible output file mulplt.eps does not contain the spectrogram.
-To get a plot file, use the ObsPy option.